Hub-Mo-Amotek/E-commerce-webshop/README.md

 Priority would now be displaying the products, the functionality of the "add to cart"-button, completing the checkout and finalizing payment, log-in and log-out, seller-page.

-Everybody seemed to like working with tickets.
+Everybody likes working with tickets.
+It works motivational to see the list of tickets, in the done-column grow.

-Things seemed to be going slower than we all wanted them to go.
+Things went slower than we all wanted them to go.
 We went over the estimated times.
 But that's fine.
 I made clear in the beginning, these were estimations and not deadlines.
 I know for a fact we are all working hard.